Historic Music Venues In Los Angeles

 www.whiskyagogo.com

-It’s hard to say whether the Troubadour or Whisky A Go Go is more famous in Los Angeles.
-Regardless of this, you should try visit each of these while visiting and especially as a music fan.
-Although the Whisky came the following decade, it too has had its share as a launching pad for up-and-coming bands.
-In fact, the Doors were once the house band during the ‘60s.
+It’s hard to say whether the Troubadour or Whisky A Go Go is more famous for live music in Los Angeles.
+Regardless, it would be best to try to visit each of these, especially as a music fan.
+Although the Whisky came in the following decade, it has also had its share as a launching pad for up-and-coming bands.
+The Doors were once the house band during the ‘60s.
 By the end of that decade, Jim Morrison and the Doors were arguably the top American band in the country.
-If that isn’t enough, other bands got early starts here, like Johnny Rivers, Janis Joplin, the Byrds, Buffalo Springfield and yes, Led Zeppelin.
-Even further were historic acts by bands like Chicago and Van Halen.
-The Whisky A Go Go continues to feature live music on a regular basis, with recent performances by Quiet Riot, Lita Ford, Orianthi and Robby Krieger.
+If that isn’t enough, other bands have got early starts here, like Johnny Rivers, Janis Joplin, the Byrds, Buffalo Springfield, and Led Zeppelin.
+Even further, there were historic acts by bands like Chicago and Van Halen.
+The Whisky A Go Go features live music regularly, with recent performances by Quiet Riot, Lita Ford, Orianthi, and Robby Krieger.

 Wiltern